-Our top 10 favorite wireframing and prototyping frameworks to help you create the ultimate web and mobile app designs this Summer.
+Take a look at our top 10 favorite wireframing examples to help you create the ultimate web and mobile app designs

 Brand design at the wireframing stage

 Another wireframe that we’ve had our eye on from the world of beauty and glamour is Authentic Style’s website redesign for Beauty Salon, Skinmaze.
 The Digital Strategy company understands the importance of creating wireframes before moving on to the development stage.

 In their words: “Wireframing the key pages of the new Skinmaze website allowed us to work with Skinmaze to ensure they were absolutely satisfied with our plans for structuring the website and laying out all it’s information.”
 Authentic Style’s wireframe focuses on brand design above all else – en exceptionally important attribute in the world of web design, further heightened within the fashion industry.

 When it comes to every day chores, you might think that things are pretty simple.
 Well, think again.
 Sure, going to the store is easy enough, but what happens if they just don’t have that laundry detergent you like?